static-web-server/static-web-server/docs/content/configuration/environment-variables.md

 ### SERVER_LOG_LEVEL
 Specify a logging level in lowercase.
 Possible values are `error`, `warn`, `info`, `debug` or `trace`.
 Default `error`.

+### SERVER_LOG_WITH_ANSI
+Enable or disable ANSI escape codes for colors and other text formatting of the log output.

 ### SERVER_LOG_REMOTE_ADDRESS
 Log incoming request information along with its Remote Address (IP) if available using the `info` log level.
 Default `false`.